keboola/developers-docs/extend/component/tutorial/debugging.md

 contents of the image; specifically, if all the files are where you expect them to be.

-To work with the application container interactively, use the following command:
+To work with the component container interactively, use the following command:

     docker run --volume=physicalhostpath:/data/ -i -t --entrypoint=/bin/bash imageTag